mkarneim/pojobuilder/README.md

 PojoBuilder *binaries* are available for download at [Sonatype OSS Maven Repository] and [Maven Central].

-If you don't use any build automation tool that supports maven repos, you might want to download the `pojobuilder-*-jar-with-dependencies.jar` to get PojoBuilder complete with all dependent libraries included.
+If you don't use any build automation tool that supports maven repos, you might want to download the `pojobuilder-3.4.0-jar-with-dependencies.jar` to get PojoBuilder complete with all dependent libraries included.

 How To Use
 ----------